JuliaMolSim/DFTK.jl/docs/src/advanced/conventions.md

 - ``j_l`` are the **Bessel functions**.
 In particular, ``j_{0}(x) = \frac{\sin x}{x}``.

 ## Units
-In DFTK atomic units are used thoughout, most importantly lengths are in Bohr and energies in Hartree.
+In DFTK, atomic units are used throughout, most importantly lengths are in Bohr and energies in Hartree.
 See [wikipedia](https://en.wikipedia.org/wiki/Hartree_atomic_units)
 for a list of conversion factors.
 Useful conversion factors